olaniyan4m/Thenga-Project/COMPLETE_REAL_INTEGRATIONS.md

 ## 🎉 **What This Means:**

-**Your Pezela platform is now a COMPLETE business ecosystem with:**
+**Your Thenga platform is now a COMPLETE business ecosystem with:**

 1. **Real SARS Integration** - Automated tax compliance
 2. **Full Accounting Sync** - All major accounting systems